 I would highly recommend that you check out Westone for your hearing protection and IEM’s.
 Not just because I’m officially an endorsing artist now, but because the products and service are worth it!

-I am incredibly honored and excited to share a relatively new app that I believe will absolutely help you with your improvisations.
+I am incredibly honored and excited to share a Genius Jamtracks Review.
+A relatively new app that I believe will absolutely help you with your improvisations.
 I was recently approached by the creators of this app, Dimitris Neonakis and Antonis Tsikandilakis to check out their new app which is the first polyrhythmic play-along.
 Many of you know that with my students I already highly recommend using iReal, Drumgenius, and other apps for practice.
 When they mentioned the word polyrhythm I was instantly intrigued.
 While I play some piano (not at all to the degree to be taking Jazz gigs); I am mainly a trumpet player.
 Getting together with a rhythm section to work out ideas over shifting rhythms isn’t something I get to do on a regular basis.
 To be honest, this is one of the areas that I probably lack the most and spend time working on alone.
 However, this app allows you to work that out whenever you want.

 The below is from the Genius Jamtracks: